AlexandraRamirezz/MangaWorld-JS/README.md

 # 📚 MangaWorld

-MangaWorld is an online store for Japanese comics that allows users to search, filter a list of comics, and add and remove comics from the shopping cart.
-The application uses a json server for data management and leverages JavaScript libraries.
+MangaWorld is an online store for japanese comics that allows users to search or filter a list of comics, and add or remove comics from the shopping cart.
+The application uses a json-server for data management and JavaScript libraries.

 **Enlace de la aplicación:** [manga-world-js.vercel.app](https://manga-world-js.vercel.app)